-It is vital to obtain the correct diagnosis, as the treatment and outlook (prognosis) can vary greatly, depending on the cause.
+It is vital to obtain the correct diagnosis, as the treatment and outlook (prognosis) can vary greatly, depending on the cause of jaundice.
 However, sometimes, finding the cause can be a bit of a detective process and is not always easy or straightforward.

 Your doctor is likely to ask various questions if you become jaundiced.
 He or she will also examine you.
 On the basis of this assessment, the possible causes may become clear, as certain symptoms and signs are associated with some causes of jaundice and not with others.

-However, tests are usually needed to confirm an exact diagnosis:
+However, tests are usually needed to confirm an exact diagnosis of your jaundice: